 Note: The Advice Line is not designed for reporting product complaints.
 If you are not a Boston Scientific employee and need to report a product complaint, please call Customer Service at 888-272-1001.
 Boston Scientific employees, please follow corporate complaint reporting guidelines.

-For Asking a Question or Reporting a Concern, see Code of Conduct, page 45.
+For Asking a Question or Reporting a Concern, click here.

 Boston Scientific does not tolerate any form of retaliation against an individual arising from a good-faith report of a potential violation of our Code of Conduct, a related policy, or of an integrity concern.
 Retaliation is also prohibited against anyone who assists with, or cooperates in, an investigation of such a report.